cann-emma/DSProject1/README.md

-## Project Name and Introduction

- Taylor Swift Lyrics Topic, Sentiment, and Emotional analysis Emmanuella Cann, Caroline Hagood, Maggie Welch
+## Taylor Swift Lyrics Topic, Sentiment, and Emotional analysis

+This project aims to answer the question: Are there statistically significant differences(a=0.05, p<0.05) in the emotional themes and sentiments of Taylor Swift's lyrics over the years, reflecting changes as she has matured into adulthood?

+ Emmanuella Cann, Caroline Hagood, Maggie Welch